e-Karimi/sabzlearn-app/README.md

 # sabzlearn app
-## sabzlearn is an internet shop which has bag and user panel
+## sabzlearn is an internet shop which it's bag and user panel has been designed.

 + ### it has been designed first mobile
 + ### Technologies  used in  frontend ( html,css,javascript,React)